bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

    be inserted into the current location of the source program.
 The name of the named buffer is the string expressed by the "word".

-Note that for a copy-buffer, it the limit of the buffer line only extends as far as the a comment line where the number of percent-signs agrees with the one that starts the buffer.
-For instance, if the line starts the copy-buffer is
+Note that for a copy-buffer, the copied lines are included for as long as it does not conform the form of a percent sign followed by an equal, then optional question mark, and then zero or more word characters only or nothing else.

+Following example would have created a copy buffer named "a" and within it insert three lines.

+    %=?a
+    draw (0,0)--(4,4)
+    draw (0,0)--(5,5)
+    draw (0,0)--(6,6)
+    %=

+Following is an example of inserting these three lines at the beginning, such that the diagram will have four "draw" commands total.

     %=a
-    %=

-Then the copy buffer will include all lines up till the line that is the percent sign followed by a single equal sign and nother else follows.
-If it so happens that the equal sign is followed by another name, then a new copy buffer is created in that name and the current buffer is terminated.
+    draw (0,0)--(7,7)

 Following is an example of repeating the same block of commands inside another Diagram.
 The first Diagram has defined three buffers,